 The Eminem Royalties Grew 43% Last Year, Here’s What Else You Should Consider…

 Royalty Flow parent company Royalty Exchange has acquired 25% of the royalties.

 Here’s what 25% of this catalog has earned over the last seven years (audited):

 Here are the average earnings per year over a few different time periods for this catalog (audited):

 Keep in mind that historical results are not indicative of future performance.
 Royalty Flow is not entitled to any of the historical payments.

 Full Catalog Earnings by Year

 Part of the reason for starting Royalty Flow was because, as an investor, I recognized how valuable royalty companies and/or royalty income streams can be.
 The best part about royalty deals is that after you acquire the royalty, you don’t have to spend any more money on that royalty.

-Over the last few years, publicly traded royalty businesses have popped up in a number of industries.
+Over the last few years, publicly traded royalty businesses have popped up in a number of industries, as we noted earlier in the form of Royal Gold.
 And the results have been excellent for shareholders:

 As you can see, investors who acquired IPO shares in these royalty companies did extraordinarily well.